vedant218/backend-library/README.md

 #### GET "/borrowed-books"

 - Description: To get a list of borrowed books history in the library.
--
-- #### GET "/deleted-members"

-- Description: To get a list of all the deleted members in the library.

 ![APIs](https://github.com/user-attachments/assets/fbbd4d33-dd70-45f6-ba5c-357716267ee0)

 ## Database Structure